isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/shn-dedicated-facilities-sdf.md

 ### Opt-Out from SDF to serve SHN at Residence

 Exceptions can be made to allow travellers to serve their 10-day SHN at their own residence provided they meet the SDF opt-out criteria.
-Travellers who wish to opt-out from serving their SHN at SDFs should check their eligibility and submit their applications three working days before their scheduled arrival in Singapore.
+Travellers who wish to opt-out from serving their SHN at SDFs should check their eligibility and submit their applications <u>three working days</u> before their scheduled arrival in Singapore.
 <table>
   <thead>
     <tr>